weaveworks/gitopssets-controller/README.md

 # gitopssets-controller

-**NOTE**: This is a fork of github.com/weaveworks/gitopssets-controller by the original author.

 GitOpsSets provide a way to declaratively generate resources in a Kubernetes cluster, generating the values to template resources from multiple sources.

 ## Description